Return to Main Recipes Page/Return to Home Page

 Formatting Recipes for the List

-The recipes posted to this group are posted as submitted, without content editing.
-Editing changes made are for uniform formatting to our archives.
+The recipes posted to this group are uploaded as submitted, without content editing.

 Here is a typical recipe the way we would PREFER it look: